Antz: Box office

 The film topped the box office in its opening weekend ahead of Rush Hour and What Dreams May Come, earning $17,195,160 for a $7,021 average from 2,449 theatres.
 It surpassed Stargate to have the highest October opening weekend.
 This record would last for two years until it was beaten by Meet the Parents in 2000.
 In its second weekend, the film held the top spot again, with a slippage of only 14% to $14.7 million for a $5,230 average and expanding to 2,813 sites.
-It held well also in its third weekend, slipping only 24% to $11.2 million and finishing in third place, for a $3,863 average from 2,903 theatres.
+It held well also in its third weekend behind Practical Magic and Bride of Chucky, slipping only 24% to $11.2 million and finishing in third place, for a $3,863 average from 2,903 theatres.
 The film's widest release was 2,929 theatres, and closed on February 18, 1999.
 The film altogether picked up $90,757,863 domestically, but failed to outgross the competition with A Bug's Life.
 The film picked up an additional $81 million in other territories for a worldwide total of $171.8 million.

 According to DreamWorks, the film's budget was about $42 million, while the numbers $60 million and $105 million were also reported.
 According to Los Angeles Times, the first figure was doubted by the film industry, considering that other computer-animated films at the time cost twice that amount, and that the budget did not include start-up costs of PDI.

 Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 92% based on 91 reviews and an average rating of 7.60/10.
 The site's critical consensus reads, "Featuring a stellar voice cast, technically dazzling animation, and loads of good humor, Antz should delight both children and adults."
 Metacritic gave the film a score of 73 out of 100 based on 26 critics, indicating "generally favorable" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+Conversely, Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert praised the film, writing that it is "sharp and funny".
 The variety of themes, interesting visuals, and voice acting were each aspects of the film that were praised.
 Ebert's partner, Gene Siskel, greatly enjoyed the film and preferred it over A Bug's Life.
 He wrote the film "boasts a smart and funny script that will appeal even more to adults than children."
 Siskel later ranked it as number 7 on his list of the 10 best films of 1998.
 Todd McCarthy of Variety praised the voice acting, the script, and the animation in his review.
 McCarthy summarized: "On its own terms, Antz is fresh and inventive, visually stimulating and extremely well-served by a starry cast largely new to the animation field."